 Configuring the Web Adaptor from the command line

-You can configure the Web Adaptor using the command line utility (ConfigureWebAdaptor.bat) in <ArcGIS Web Adaptor (Java Platform) installation directory>\WebAdaptor10.6\java\tools.
+You can configure the Web Adaptor using the command line utility (ConfigureWebAdaptor.bat) in <ArcGIS Web Adaptor (Java Platform) installation directory>\WebAdaptor\<current version>\java\tools.

 The available parameters are as follows:

-ConfigureWebAdaptor.bat -m <Mode> -w <WebAdaptorURL> -g <URL> -u <Username> -p <Password> -a <AdminAccessEnabled>
+ConfigureWebAdaptor.bat -m <Mode> -w <WebAdaptorURL> -g <MachineName|URL> -u <Username> -p <Password> -a <AdminAccessEnabled>

-<Mode>—The product mode in which the Web Adaptor will be configured.
-By default, this parameter is set to server, meaning that the Web Adaptor will be configured for use with ArcGIS Server.
-If you were configuring the Web Adaptor for use with Portal for ArcGIS, you would specify this parameter as portal.
+<Mode>—The component with which the Web Adaptor will be configured.
+By default, this parameter is set to server, meaning that the Web Adaptor can be configured for use with GIS Server, Image Server, Workflow Manager Server, GeoAnalytics Server, or Knowledge Server.
+To configure a Notebook Server or Mission Server site, use the parameters notebook or mission, respectively.
+If you are configuring the Web Adaptor for use with Portal for ArcGIS, specify this parameter as portal.

 After configuring the Web Adaptor

-Adding or removing ArcGIS Server machines
+Adding or removing server machines

 Installing multiple Web Adaptors